CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

 - text_col_2:
   - col: >
       <h5>Planning or Matching Funds</h5>
-      <p>About 2% of the FY18 budget is assigned to matching fund requirements and to
+      <p>About 1% of the FY19 budget is assigned to matching fund requirements and to
       planning projects.
-Comprehensive planning projects, which analyze a group of buildings or program needs, provide the groundwork for targeted investments in the categories of Upgrade and New/Major Renovations.
-Projects in this category include funds for a master plan of the Frog Pond at Boston Common and a transportation study of the Bowdoin Street/Geneva Avenue area of Dorchester.</p>
+Comprehensive planning projects, which analyze a group of buildings or program needs, provide the groundwork for targeted investments in the categories of Upgrade and New/Major Renovations.</p>
   - col: >
       <h5>Other projects</h5>
       <p>The Matching fund category includes projects where the City covers the cost of design